Planar Ising magnetization field I. Uniqueness of the critical scaling limit: Second proof of the scaling limit of Phia using the -point functions of Chelkak, Hongler and Izyurov

-This inequality has the following useful corollary (see, e.g., \cite{CGNNC}). \begin{corollary} Let $G=(V,E)$ be a finite graph and let $K \subset V$ be a non-empty subset of the vertices.
-Let us consider a ferromagnetic Ising model on $G$ with the spins in $K$ prescribed to be $+$ spins and with a constant magnetic field $h\geq 0$ on $V\setminus K$.
-Then the partition function of this model, i.e.,
+\begin{corollary} Let $G=(V,E)$ be a finite graph and let $K \subset V$ be a nonempty subset of the vertices.
+Let us consider a ferromagnetic Ising model on $G$ with the spins in $K$ prescribed to be $+$ spins and with a constant magnetic field $h\geq0$ on $V\setminus K$.
+Then the partition function of this model, that is,

 where $E(\sigma) = \sum_{i \sim j \in V} J_{ij} \sigma_i \sigma_j$, satisfies

 \end{corollary}